passbolt/passbolt_docker/README.md

 # Usage

-You can deploy Passbolt using the docker-compose/docker-compose-ce.yaml file or by creating the containers individually.
+You can deploy Passbolt using the docker-compose/docker-compose-ce.yaml file or manually by creating the docker image from the repo using the Dockerfile.

 ## docker-compose